 appraisals & valuations

-Pollon Art can perform appraisals for Aboriginal and Torres Straights Islander works of art, objects and visual material for the following purposes:
+Appraisals prepared by Pollon Art Director, Miriam Grundy, comply with both American and Australian appraisal standards.
+Appraisals for Aboriginal and Torres Strait Islander works of art, objects and visual material can be prepared for the following purposes:

-- Charitable contributions and gifts
+Charitable contributions and gifts

-- Fine art insurance
+Fine art insurance

-- Damage and loss insurance claims
+Damage and loss insurance claims

-- Disposition and sale of individual works or collections
+Disposition and sale of individual works or collections